MahonriReynolds/AcademicProjects/README.md

 Thank you for visiting my portfolio repository.

-This collection showcases the various projects I have completed for volunteer positions, college courses, personal learning, and just for fun.
+This collection showcases the various projects I have completed for volunteer positions, college courses, and personal learning / exploration.

 ## About This Repository